 What’s better for depression?
 Doxepin or Trimipramine?

-Although both medications are used to treat depression, Trimipramine is slightly more effective than Doxepin and can be used for more serious forms of depression because of its mild antipsychotic effects.
+Although both medications are used to treat depression, Trimipramine is slightly more effective than Doxepin and can be used for more serious forms of depression due to its mild antipsychotic effects.

 Can I drive on antidepressants like Doxepin or Trimipramine?